What types of data are suitable for Visplore?

 - Quantitative (e.g., measured value)

 - Categorical (e.g., "on/off", different product types, "ok/not ok", error types, etc.)

 The examples below show how typical data tables can look like for import into Visplore:

 Example 1: Meteorological time series - with equal step size of 10 min

 Example 2: Log of alerts - irregular time stamps

-Example 3: Product quality samples - the same time stamp occurs in many rows
+Example 3: Dataset of 4 wind turbines in long format - the same time stamp occurs in many rows

 Most types of visualization show a few data attributes at the same time, for example a scatter plot of two measured quantities.
 The default is to visualize all data records.
 However, it is possible to select or filter subsets of records, for example corresponding to certain time periods.
 Selecting subsets of records is the primary mechanism of linking multiple views on the data in Visplore.